ngraves51/Portfolio/final-project/FinalProject_Part3_NickGraves.md

 Overall, in Part 2 I build a fairly complete draft to use as my final deliverable.
 I took the user research feedback I received and I focused on implimenting the insights that I learned from the interviews.

+First I wanted to clear up some confusion I witnessed about credit reporting errors by providing some more background information.
+I added a few sentences to the second slide section that explained what credit reporting errors are and why they occur.
+I also added a sentence about why credit reports matter and how they impact auto loans, mortgages, and even jobs.
+Additionally, I added some information about common credit report errors people experience (this was also a suggestion from the user research).
+I was unable to find conclusive data on the occurances of specific credit reporting errors.
+However, in the fourth slide section I added more types of common errors for consumers to look out for, and I linked to a resource webpage published by the CFPB that listed out many credit reporting errors for consumers to look out for.

+Next, I went through the entire presentation and checked it for grammer and flow.
+I edited some of the text that I wrote that accompanies my data visualizations.
+I also added section titles for my data visualizations to help break them up into more digestable chunks.
+I also created formal citations for all of my references at this point.

+Then I worked a bit on fine tuning some of the visual aspects of my shorthand presentation.
+Specifically, on the second slide section.
+I realize that with the "text over media"